-Cones and colours
+Cones and Colours

 You’ve probably heard of colour blindness before: this is when people only have two colour receptors instead of the usual three.
 This is known as dichromacy.
-People with colour blindness are less able to distinguish between colours and will confuse colours that people with normal vision will not.
+People with colour blindness are less able to distinguish between certain colours and will confuse colours that people with normal vision will not.

 There are also cases of people who have only one type of cone: for example, a blue cone monochromacy.
 This leads to very poor colour discrimination abilities.

-Very few people have the most extreme form of colour blindness and lack all cones.
+Very few people, however, have the most extreme form of colour blindness and lack all three cones.
 This is known as achromatopsia.
-People with this cannot see colour at all.
-Typically, for them, the world is in black, white and grey.
-There are also people who still have three cones but experience colour differently because one of their cones is sensitive to a different wavelength.
-This is known as abnormal trichromacy.
+People with this condition cannot see colour at all.
+Typically, for them, the world appears in shades of black, white and grey, dependant on the intensity of light their eyes detect.

-The reason for this is that more cones mean we have less visual acuity.
+The reason for this is that adding more cones would mean we have less visual acuity.
 Visual acuity is the clarity of our vision: the ability to distinguish details and discern shapes.
 So, having three cones is a suitable compromise.
 It allows us both to distinguish between colours, as well as to have very good visual acuity.

 Like cones, these also have a different wavelength sensitivity, being most sensitive to a green-blue colour.
 Therefore, they have a different sensitivity to cones.
 However, we do not typically use rods and cones at the same time because rods are specialised for use in the dark as they are very sensitive to light (so they have a very low threshold for detecting light).
 Cones, on the other hand, are more suitable for use in the light as they are less sensitive.

 So, when we go from light to dark, our eyes go through a process called dark adaption where we transition from using cones to rods.
 There is a point where both our rods and cones are in use which has a strange effect on our vision—this is known as the Purkinje shift.
 This basically causes your eyes wavelength sensitivity to shift, becoming more sensitive to blues than reds, which would make reds appear darker than normal.

-For example, it was found that Greek speakers are better at distinguishing a light blue shape on a dark blue background than a light green shape on a dark green background (there is one word for green in the Greek language).
+For example, the Greek language has a word for dark blue as well as a word for light blue, but no single word for the colour blue as a whole.
+Consequently, it was found that native Greek speakers are actually better at distinguishing a light blue shape on a dark blue background than a light green shape on a dark green background (there is one word for green in the Greek language).
 However, in German, where there is just a single word for blue and for green, there was no difference in discrimination between the two conditions.